DiogoFerrao/Magalhaes/README.md

 **IMPORTANT** - the code assumes that the data is stored in the `/media/magalhaes` directory, please change the paths accordingly.

+Project collectively developed by the team at INESC-ID.

+Includes the work done for the thesis of Diogo Ferrão: Data Augmentation for Urban Environmental Sound Classification on Edge Devices.

 ## Setup

 ```